-Egypt's Ministry of Finance issued Decree 38/2021 on pre-shipment registration - Advanced Caro Information (ACI) - under a new single window system that seeks to modernize and automate customs administration, simplify procedures, and reduce clearance times.
+Egypt's Ministry of Finance issued Decree 38/2021 on pre-shipment registration - Advanced Cargo Information (ACI) - under a new single window system that seeks to modernize and automate customs administration, simplify procedures, and reduce clearance time.
+ACI requires pre-registration and generates an ID number (ACID) that should be included on all shipping documents.